Mahasi Assembly constituency

 Mahasi is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Mahasi and other parts of Mahasi tehsil in Bahraich district of Uttar Pradesh, India.
 Mahasi is one of five assembly constituencies in the Bahraich Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 285 among 403 constituencies.
-As of 2022 its representative isSureshwar Singh of the Bharatiya Janata Party.
+As of 2022 its representative is Sureshwar Singh of the Bharatiya Janata Party.